battle-tactics-strategies

 Lessons for Modern Military Strategy

-While the weapons and formations are long obsolete, the principles of Gaugamela remain relevant.
-Modern strategists can draw several lessons:
+While the weapons and formations of Gaugamela are long obsolete, the principles of warfare that Alexander demonstrated remain relevant to modern military strategy.
+Contemporary commanders can draw several lessons from the battle.

-• Choose the battlefield wisely: Darius chose ground that he thought favored him, but Alexander turned it to his advantage through superior tactics.
+- Choose the battlefield wisely: Darius chose ground that he thought favored him, but Alexander turned it to his advantage through superior tactics.
+The lesson is that terrain is not destiny; it is a factor that can be exploited or neutralized by a clever commander.

-• Decisive action: Once a weakness was identified, Alexander committed his full force without hesitation.
+- Act decisively: Once a weakness was identified, Alexander committed his full force without hesitation.
+Speed of decision and speed of action are often decisive in battle, whether with pikes or with tanks.

-• Break the enemy’s will to fight: Attacking the enemy commander directly can cause morale collapse far out of proportion to the actual damage.
+- Target the enemy's will: Attacking the enemy commander directly can cause morale collapse far out of proportion to the actual damage inflicted.
+This is the principle of targeting the enemy's center of gravity, a concept that remains central to modern military doctrine.

 For more on how ancient battles inform modern warfare, see this U.S. Army analysis of historical battles.